Caution rules ahead of ECB meeting, China data

 A holiday in the United States could make for thin conditions at the start of a week littered with major data and a crunch policy meeting for the European Central Bank.

-The Dow .DJI ended Friday 1.1 percent higher, while the S&P 500 .SPX gained 1.34 percent and the Nasdaq .IXIC 1.39 percent.
+The Dow ended Friday 1.1 percent higher, while the S&P 500 gained 1.34 percent and the Nasdaq 1.39 percent.
 All were still down more than 1 percent for the week.

 Not so positive was data showing Chinese new home prices fell an average 4.3 percent year-on-year in 68 of the 70 major cities monitored.
 Yet property sales volumes were up 9 percent at the highest of the year.